 Encourage your members to share their #Unselfie(s) with you on Twitter, Facebook, and Instagram.
 Try to highlight the best stories.
 Once again, The Michael J. Fox Foundation did this very well in 2013.

 19. Offer a message from your constituents.

-Plan a Youtube video with recorded “I gave because” from your super supporters – with donate button.
+Plan a YouTube video with recorded “I gave because” from your super supporters – with a donate button.
 Release it on Monday and throw some ads behind it.
 Here is a great one the Michael J. Fox Foundation created from supporter letters.

 20. Take it one step further and host a live YouTube or Facebook ‘telethon’

 Announce new donors and interact with social media interactions via YouTube or Facebook Live.
 Register for YouTube Nonprofits and/or Facebook Nonprofits and make sure you have a strong internet connection.

 21. Put your CEO in a dunk tank.

 Well, it doesn’t have to be a dunk tank, but you get it.
 This idea is inspired by our friends at DoSomething.org, who put CEO Nancy Lublin and COO Aria Finger in a dunk tank to hit $1 million for their annual event.
 We were there, it was awesome.
 Pro-tip: Combine this with #7 (making this yet another bonus Giving Tuesday idea).